Chippewa Valley Schools Curriculum: CLEAR STANDARDS - HIGH EXPECTATIONS

 - Solve problems, construct explanations, and design solutions

-As the Director of Curriculum and Assessment for Chippewa Valley Schools, I work with our team of curricular leaders, district and building administrators, and our teachers and support staff to ensure our curriculum is current and relevant, our instructional strategies and techniques align with research-based best practice, and that our assessment protocols fulfill accountability requirements and appropriately inform instruction.
-In doing so, it is our goal to ensure each Chippewa Valley student achieves no less than one year’s growth in one year’s time and that students who are achieving below grade level are provided the necessary support to make catch up growth.
+As the Executive Director of Innovation and Learning for Chippewa Valley Schools, I work with our team of curricular leaders, district and building administrators, and our teachers and support staff to ensure our curriculum is current and relevant, our instructional strategies and techniques align with evidence-based best practice, and that our assessment protocols fulfill accountability requirements and appropriately inform instruction.
+In doing so, it is our goal to ensure each Chippewa Valley student achieves no less than one year’s growth in one year’s time and that students who are achieving below grade level are provided support to make catch up growth.

 If you have questions about the curriculum, instruction, or assessments being utilized in your child’s classroom(s), please contact your child’s teacher.
 Counselors at our secondary schools and our building principals and assistant principals can also be very helpful in addressing these types of questions.
 If you should feel the need to contact me directly, I can be reached via email or phone.